 Type VPN in the Search box.

-Click on Set Up a Virtual Private Network (VPN) Connection button in the search results.
+Click on the Set Up a Virtual Private Network (VPN) Connection button in the search results.

 Now enter the following information: